This lemon meringue tart has a crunchy almond tart shell that’s filled with creamy lemon curd and buried beneath clouds of pillowy meringue.

 - For the meringue

-- 1. Fill a pot or bottom of a double boiler with several inches of water and bring to a simmer.
-Whisk the lemon juice, egg yolks, and sugar in the top of a double boiler or in a medium heatproof bowl.
-Place the lemon mixture over but not touching the simmering water and let it sit while you continue whisking constantly until the mixture becomes the consistency of thick hollandaise sauce, coats the back of a spoon, and registers about 175°F (79°C) on a candy thermometer, 5 to 15 minutes, depending on the size of your pan and the exact temperature of your burner.
-Add the butter, a couple pieces at a time, and whisk until the sauce is smooth.
-Remove from the heat and immediately press a piece of plastic wrap against the surface of the lemon cream.
-Let cool to room temperature and then refrigerate until chilled through, at least 6 hours.
-(You can refrigerate the lemon cream for up to 2 days.)
+Fill a pot or bottom of a double boiler with several inches of water and bring to a simmer.
+In a medium heatproof bowl or the top of a double boiler, whisk the lemon juice, egg yolks, and sugar.
+Place the lemon mixture over but not touching the simmering water.
+Continue whisking constantly until the mixture becomes the consistency of thick hollandaise sauce, coats the back of a spoon, and registers about 175°F (79°C) on a candy thermometer, 5 to 15 minutes, depending on the size of your pan and the exact temperature of your burner.

-- 3. Butter a 9-inch tart pan with removable sides.
+Butter a 9-inch tart pan with a removable bottom.
 Roll the dough out between 2 large sheets of plastic wrap into a 10-inch circle.
-(If the dough is chilled for more than an hour, it may be tricky to roll out.
-If that’s the case, let it rest at room temperature for a few minutes and then try, try again.)
-Remove the top sheet of plastic and invert the dough into the prepared pan.
-Press the dough into the pan and trim the edges.
-Cover and refrigerate for at least 1 hour.
+(If the dough has been chilled for more than an hour, let it rest at room temperature for a few minutes before rolling it out.)

-- 5. Uncover the tart pan, line it with a large sheet of parchment paper or aluminum foil, and fill it with pie weights or beans.
+Uncover the tart pan, line it with a large sheet of parchment paper or aluminum foil, and fill it with pie weights or beans.
 Bake until the tart shell is firm and set, about 15 minutes.
-Remove the beans and paper and prick the bottom of the tart shell with the tines of a fork so it doesn’t puff.
-Continue to bake until golden brown, 10 to 15 minutes more.
-Let the tart shell cool in the pan on a wire rack.
-(The tart shell can be left at room temperature for up to several hours.)